 🏆 Winner: That's All Protein

 That's All Protein wins decisively on ingredient quality.
-Barebells contains artificial sweeteners (sucralose), sugar alcohols (maltitol), vegetable oils, and 12+ processed ingredients.
+Barebells contains artificial sweeteners (sucralose), sugar alcohols (maltitol), sunflower oil, collagen-padded protein, and 16+ processed ingredients.
 These aren't "clean" — they're engineered products with trendy marketing.

 Barebells might work for you if: